ian-warren/COMPSCI-235/readme.md

 ## Description

 A Web application that demonstrates use of Python's Flask framework.
 The application makes use of libraries such as the Jinja templating library and WTForms.
-Architectural design patterns including Repository and Service Layer have been used to design the application.
+Architectural design patterns and principles including Repository, Dependency Inversion and Single Responsibility have been used to design the application.
 The application uses Flask Blueprints to maintain a separation of concerns between application functions.
-Testing includes unit and end-to-end testing using the pytest and coverage tools.
+Testing includes unit and end-to-end testing using the pytest tool.

 ## Installation